Minerva: Turning Aglauros to stone

-Metamorphoses by Ovid tell the story of Minerva and Aglauros.
-When Mercury comes to seduce mortal virgin Herse, her sister Aglauros is driven by her greed to help him.
+The Metamorphoses by Ovid tells the story of Minerva and Aglauros.
+When Mercury comes to seduce the mortal virgin Herse, her sister Aglauros is driven by her greed to help him.
 Minerva discovers this and is furious with Aglauros.
 She seeks the assistance of Envy, who fills Aglauros with so much envy for the good fortune of others that she turns to stone.
 Mercury fails to seduce Herse.

 Minerva and Hercules

 Minerva assisted the hero Hercules.
 In Hyginus' Fabulae she is said to have helped him kill the Hydra (30.3).

 Minerva and Ulysses

 Minerva assisted the hero Ulysses.
 Hyginus describes in his work Fabulae that Minerva changes Odysseus' appearance in order to protect and assist him multiple times (126).

 Inventing the flute

 Minerva is thought to have invented the flute by piercing holes into boxwood.
 She enjoyed the music, but became embarrassed by how it made her face look when her cheeks puffed out to play.
 Because of this she threw it away and it landed on a riverbank where it was found by a satyr.